Zhubh57/Demo-GitHub/README.md

 # Demo-GitHub
-I am trying to teach my friends GitHub
+I am trying to teach my classmate GitHub
 Hello This was made on the website.
 I tried to edit this file.